Barnabas Daru

 Barnabas H. Daru is a Nigerian-American plant ecologist and biogeographer.
 He is an Assistant Professor of Biology at Stanford University, where he studies global patterns of plant diversity and the ecological and evolutionary processes that shape them.
-Daru's work has been featured in scientific and popular outlets including the Harvard Gazette, Phys.org, and Earth.com, and his research has been published in journals such as Nature Communications, PNAS, and New Phytologist.
+Daru's work has been featured in scientific and popular outlets including the Harvard Gazette, Phys.org, and Earth.com, and his research has been published in journals such as Science, Nature Communications, PNAS, and New Phytologist.

 Early life and education

 Daru was born in Jos, Nigeria.
 He earned a Bachelor’s degree in Zoology from the University of Jos in 2007 and completed a Ph.D. in Botany at the University of Johannesburg in 2015.
 He was a postdoctoral fellow at Harvard University from 2016 to 2018.

 Academic career

 Daru served as a faculty member at Texas A&M University–Corpus Christi from 2018 to 2022 before joining the biology faculty at Stanford University.
 His research focuses on biodiversity informatics, phylogenetics, and conservation science, with particular emphasis on plant distributions and ecological interactions under environmental change.